UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 y-axis in Altair.
 The index column will be used to give each column the same numbers on the x-axis.

-Since this reshape operations makes our dataframe longer than 5000 rows, we need to disable the max rows warning in Altair, which otherwise would prevent us from making this chart.
+Since this reshape operation makes our dataframe longer than 5000 rows, we need to disable the max rows warning in Altair, which otherwise would prevent us from making this chart.